tari-project/tari/RFC/src/RFC-0201_TariScript.md

 list of scripts and their hashes and must validate that they all produce a zero result.

-By extension, UTXOs can still be pruned because the \\( L_a\sigma_a \\) values change sign when used as inputs and will cancel out in the overall balance in the same way that the pruned out excesses are.
+By extension, UTXOs can still be pruned because the \\( L_a\sigma_a \\) values change sign when used as inputs and will cancel out in the overall balance in the same way that the pruned excesses are.

 ### Script lock key generation